 Other common side effects:

 Rarely rivaroxaban can cause severe skin reactions.
-Refer to product information leaflet for details about more serious, rare side effects and how to recognise them.
+Refer to the product information leaflet for details about more serious, rare side effects and how to recognize them.
 Link is given at the end of the post.

 Apixaban is licensed for: